hetu-project/model-graph/README.md

-# ModelGraph: Decentralized Provenance & Incentives for Open-Source AI Models
+# ModelGraph: Decentralized Provenance, Incentives and Co-Building of AI Models

-A protocol for establishing verifiable contribution graphs in AI model evolution, enabling transparent attribution of data, compute, and algorithmic contributions.
+The Hetu ModelGraph is a protocol for establishing verifiable contribution graphs in AI model evolution.
+Breakthroughs in AI models are never isolated innovations.
+Instead, they built upon previous models, incorporating improvements in model architecture, scale, training techniques such as fine-tuning and reinforcement learning from human feedback, and even extending capabilities to multimodal inputs.
+However, significance of these critical innovations are lost amid model creation, and the economic returns are often taken by the final powerful models.
+This results in stifled innovations and unfair value distributions.
+Moreover, improvements in models are results of contributions from diverse individuals -- user data, manual labeling, GPU computational resources, algorithm development, etc.
+The Hetu ModelGraph maintains model evolution and contributions in a fully open, trackable, and decentralized manner, enabling transparent and fair value distribution for the AI creation process.

 ## Why ModelGraph Exists
 Modern AI development suffers from: